Royals vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert has 45 hits with 12 doubles, 12 home runs, nine walks and 28 RBI.
-He's also stolen one base.
+- Robert has recorded 45 hits with 12 doubles, 12 home runs and nine walks.
+He has driven in 28 runs with two stolen bases.

 Robert Recent Games